GiorgioPeng/fore-end-homework/README.md

 # fore-end-homework
-This knowledge base is used to assign front-end jobs.
+`This repositoriy is used to assign front-end jobs.`